OriShapira/SummEval_referenceSubsets/README.md

 ## Results
 The results are are the outputs of the scripts above when run on the DUC 2001 and 2002 data.
 A few tables are sampled in the paper.
 The ROUGE scores and correlations are divided into *stop-words removed* and *stop-words remaining* folders.
-For more information on how human assessed scores and correlations were calculated, see the supplementary material PDF.
+For more information on how human assessed scores and correlations were calculated, see the [supplementary material PDF](https://orishapira.files.wordpress.com/2018/12/emnlp_2018_varyingLengthRouge_supplementaryMaterial.pdf).
-*TODO: Include the supplementary material PDF for explanations after acceptance*

 *  Human Scores
     *  As ouput by `calculateHumanAssessment.py`